anuragkumar95/CPC_audio/README.md

 ### PDACPC

-Run parameters corresponding to PDACPC which are used in the thesis (with (*) denoting parameters essential to run centroid-based denosing at all) are:
+Run parameters corresponding to PDACPC which are used in the thesis (with (*) denoting parameters essential to run PDACPC at all) are:
 - `modSettings` (*) - enables the use of the modifications from the thesis
 - `nPredictorsTimeAligned` - number of predictors used in PDACPC
 - `modelLengthInARsimple` (*, or `--modelLengthInARconv`) - use regular frame length modeling in terms of phoneme duration for PDACPC model